jnessier/Flash/README.md

 // Set message groups for current request.
 Existing message groups will be overwritten.
 $flash = $flash->setCurrent($currentMessageGroups);
 ```

+## Session
+In earlier times, this library was part of [Neoflow\Session](https://github.com/Neoflow/Session) and the moved into a
+ standalone library, to comply with the design principle of separation of concerns.

+If you want to use a session service, you can easily combine both libraries as composer packages.
+The integration and usage of [Neoflow\Session](https://github.com/Neoflow/Session) is very similar to the
+ current library.

 ## Contributors
 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)